gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

         * There does not appear to be a clear curve remaining in the residuals so we should be able to proceed without worrying too much about missed nonlinearity.

+    * Compare the smoothing line to the regression line in Figure \@ref(fig:Figure7-5):

+        * There does not appear to be a big difference between the straight line and the smoothing line.

 * **Equal (constant) variance**